anik-jha/portfolio/actual_contents/llm_components/llm_components_part1.md

 ### The Intuition

 You can't feed raw text into a neural network.
-It's like trying to eat soup with a fork—technically possible, but messy and inefficient.
+It's like trying to eat soup with a fork - technically possible, but messy and inefficient.
 We need to break text into **tokens**: the atomic units of language that our model will understand.

 Think of tokenization like Lego blocks.
 You don't try to describe an entire castle; you describe it as a collection of standard blocks that can be reassembled.